ICHORd12/QualityMediaConsumptionSocialMedia-DSA210-Project/README.md

 #### **Hypothesis 4: Result**
  - **P-Value :** 0.9989
  - **Conclusion** Fail to reject the null hypothesis  there are not enough evidence
+ ---
+ ## **How To Use Code**
+ 1. Download the git and unzip
+ 2. Go to ./QualityMediaConsumptionSocialMedia-DSA210-Project-main
+ 3. Download the dependancies pip3 install < requirements.txt
+ 4. Run the code pyhton3 Pythoncode.py
+ - Example for MACOS
+   '''zsh
+   cd /Users/<your_username>/Downloads/QualityMediaConsumptionSocialMedia-DSA210-Project-main
+   pip3 install < requirements.txt
+   python3 Pythoncode.py
+   '''